+Numerical simulations were performed using the finite element software ELFEN.
 The process model of linear friction welding of similar metals can be reduced to half of the original model size, by defining one of the two specimens as rigid, leaving the other object as deformable body.
-Although frictional heat is generated between deformable and rigid surfaces, temperature rises are effected only on the deformable body, thus reducing the processing time respectively.
+Although frictional heat is generated between deformable and rigid surfaces, temperature rises are effected only on the deformable body, thus reducing the processing time.
 A total of 764 isoparametric plane stress triangular elements were employed to discretise the two blocks.
 The top object was set as deformable, while the one at the bottom was set as rigid in an effort to reduce the problem and shorten the analysis time.

 The bottom object was constrained in the x and y directions along the bottom face of it.
-The nodes at the top face of the top block were coupled to move together in both degrees of freedom, as these were the nodes where the oscillatory movement and the friction pressure was applied on.
-The constraint for the thermal model was to set an initial temperature of 20°C for both objects.
+The nodes at the top face of the top block were coupled to move together in both degrees of freedom, as these were the nodes where the oscillatory movement and the friction pressure were applied on.
+The constraint for the thermal model was to set an initial temperature of 20° C for both objects.
 The mechanical loads applied were the normal pressure on the top face of the top block, and a prescribed displacement at the corner node of the same face.
 The displacement changed with time to a sinusoidal function at the required frequency of oscillation.
 Loading for the thermal analysis included convection and radiation losses.

-Non-linear mechanical and thermal material properties were used, whose values depend on temperature.
+Non-linear mechanical and thermal material properties were used, the values of which depended on temperature.
 The power law viscoplastic option was employed to represent the material flow rule.
 The viscoplastic flow rate can be associated to stress conditions in the finite element formulation through the equation:

-$$\dot{\widetilde{\varepsilon}}^{vp} = \gamma \left[ \frac{\widetilde{\sigma} - \widetilde{\sigma}{y}}{\widetilde{\sigma}{y}} \right]^{N} \tag{5}$$
+$$\dot{\tilde{\varepsilon}}^{\rm vp} = \gamma \left[\frac{\tilde{\sigma} - \tilde{\sigma}y}{\tilde{\sigma}y} \right]^N \tag{5}$$

-From experimental data $^{[12]}$ at the temperatures and strain rates most likely to be encountered in linear friction welding of Ti6Al4V the fluidity parameter $\gamma$ is set to 2.75E-4 and the exponent N to 4.
+From experimental data (Chaudhury and Zhao, 1992) at the temperatures and strain rates most likely to be encountered in linear friction welding of Ti6Al4V the fluidity parameter γ is set to 2.75×10^{-4} and the exponent N to 4.
 Contact between the two sliding surfaces was modelled with a series of contact sets, commonly known as slidelines.
 As the surfaces were in sliding contact, the friction law of Coulomb was used.